Uzo-presly/cyber_security_compliance_checker/README.md

 If both work and return versions like Python 3.10.11, proceed.

-If they don’t work, download Python from https://www.python.org/downloads/windows ✅ During install, make sure to check "Add Python to PATH"
+If they don’t work, download Python from https://www.python.org/downloads/windows

+✅ During install, make sure to check "Add Python to PATH"

+To change directory on cmd on windows so as to execute a file, see the following example: assuming we are here

+c:\Users>

-To change directory on cmd on windows so as to execute a file, see the following example: assuming we are here c:\Users> and we want to get to a  path like \Users\mrs Water\Documents\python tools manually go to the location, and press shift while you right-click on the folder of the intended python files to execute, like \Users\mrs Water\Documents\python tools and copy the full path then go back to cmd box and paste in the path in front of c:\Users>
+and we want to get to a  path like

+ \Users\mrs Water\Documents\python tools

+manually go to the location, and press shift while you right-click on the folder of the intended python files to execute,

+ like \Users\mrs Water\Documents\python tools

+and copy the full path
+then go back to cmd box and paste in the path in front of c:\Users>

+for instance:

 c:\Users>cd c:\Users\mrs Water\Documents\python tools

 and presto! you should be there.
 Now go ahead to execute your python file

 example python win_event_log_analyzer.py

 However make sure you already have python installed on your windows pc
     Install pywin32

 pip install pywin32

 This will download and install the required modules from the Python Package Index (PyPI).

 🔎 How to Confirm It Worked

 After install, run: